Taking the Guesswork out of Building a Data Driven Talent Strategy for Game Changing Success

 These competencies are important factors of effective leadership at all levels.
 By tuning into both the similarities and distinctions, organizations can identify growth opportunities for individuals seeking to move from management to executive positions.
 In the context of XBInsight, understanding the differences between these two sets of competencies enables a greater understanding of how managers might be developed.

 Take for example Sam and Pat who both are considered to be effective leaders within their organization.
-Sam, as an executive, is regarded as an effective strategic leader, maintaining and communicating broad organizational goals.
+Sam has effective, strategic executive leadership skills, maintaining and communicating broad organizational goals.
 Sam effectively communicates the vision of the organization, plans for long-term development and success, and navigates financial and marketplace challenges.
 Sam is also praised for his ability to gain the trust and support of organizational members in times of stress and change.
-On the other hand, Pat, as a director-level manager, focuses on ensuring that the organization maintains appropriate levels of product development and production, as well as through aligning functions and tactics to meet the needs of the customers.
+Pat, as a director-level manager, makes sure the organization keeps up with product development and production.
+They also align functions and tactics to meet customer needs.
 Pat also effectively leads first-line managers by helping them to achieve functional goals and build effective teams.
 While both Sam and Pat are considered to be superb leaders, the competencies responsible for their high performance are different.
 This has important ramifications for selecting and developing leaders.
 The best Director may not be the best choice for the executive position.
 Sam will need to develop the competencies for development if he is interested in pursuing an executive leadership role.

 Conclusion

 The data from the profile system is corroborated by the performance of the participants.
-It is clear that there is a qualitative difference in the competency make-up of management-level positions such as Director and executive leadership positions such as Senior VPs.
-It is critical that organizations assess and develop for these differences in order to avoid staffing mistakes at the top where they are most visible and costly.
+It is clear that there is a qualitative difference in the competency make-up of management-level positions such as Director and executive leadership skills required for positions such as Senior VPs.
+Organizations need to understand and adapt to these differences.
+This helps avoid costly staffing mistakes at the top, where they are most visible.
 For more information on differentiating competencies by job type, contact us.